Skip to main content Skip to navigation

 ANGELIQUA MONTOYA, BS (Fall 2016 – Present)

-Zoë is a second year MSc student studying the genetics and phylogenetics of plant-microbe interactions.
+Zoë earned her MSc in Plant Biology studying the genetics and phylogenetics of plant-microbe interactions.
 She is particularly interested in how symbiosis traits in legumes have changed during domestication and under modern agricultural practices.
 Zoë earned her B.S. in Microbiology and a minor in Chemistry at the University of Idaho (2021) while conducting research on viral fitness in the Wichman/Miller lab there.
-Outside of school, she is passionate about the Women in Science Society, and in her free time enjoys exploring nature, reading, and cooking.
+She is now pursuing her PhD at the University of Idaho, studying bee microbiome impact on disease.

 Tullee Stanford is a Senior at WSU, he is majoring in Biology and minoring in environmental science.
 He currently assists Angeliqua Montoya in research geared towards understanding how specific genes affect rhizobias’ ability to form mutualism with plants and how those genes transfer in different systems.
 After graduation, Tullee plans to work in habitat restoration design and implementation, but plans to join a graduate program in biology and plant biology in a few years.
 Outside of school and volunteering in the lab, Tullee enjoys working in his native greenhouse, sculpting, and birding.